 Make Messy Hands Easier to Clean

 Before you dig in the garden or do an oily car repair, dig your fingernails into a bar of soap.
-The soap will prevent the soil or grease from getting under your nails and it will make the rest of your hands clean up even easier.
+The soap will prevent the soil or grease from getting under your nails.

 Protect Your Plants

-Hanging a bar of soap from shrubs or roughly grating some onto the ground will help repel deer.
+Hang a bar of soap from shrubs or roughly grate some onto the ground to help repel deer.
 Use a mesh bag or an old pair of pantyhose to make hanging easy.
-You can even use a damp bar of soap to lightly rub the underside of indoor plants to get rid of aphids and other pests.

 Make Camp Cooking Cleanup Easier